rdiez/Tools/Autotools/README.txt

 This script uses 'curl' in order to download the files from ftpmirror.gnu.org , which should give you a fast mirror nearby.

-The tarball for a given autotool version is downloaded only once to a local file cache, so that it does not have to be downloaded again the next time around.
+The tarball for a given Autotool version is downloaded only once to a local file cache, so that it does not have to be downloaded again the next time around.
 Do not run several instances of this script in parallel, because downloads to the cache are not serialised or protected in any way against race conditions.